 These pants are made from a beautifully soft denim fabric.
 They are piece dyed in an indigo pot and the pockets are shibori dyed separately.
 They are wide leg and a bit cropped but made to order by putting in a custom elastic piece in the waistband.
 Please include height and waist measurements in the order notes.
 Each pocket wraps around to the back and is able to hold a lot--no need for a bag!

-EACH PIECE IS MADE TO ORDER: PLEASE ALLOW FOR 3-4 WEEKS FOR THIS PRODUCT TO ARRIVE.
+THIS PIECE IS MADE TO ORDER: PLEASE ALLOW FOR 2-3 WEEKS FOR THIS PRODUCT TO ARRIVE.

 Please allow for small variations in color and pattern because the beauty of natural dyes is in their inconsistency.

 The color indigo comes from a variety of different plants but most notably indigofera, which became the most sought after species after Vasco de Gama discovered a sea route to the East Indies in 1498.
 Different plants related to this species are native to Europe, Southeast Asia, China, Japan, West Africa, Central and South America, as well as the Caribbean Islands.
 A study published in Science Advances found indigo dyed cotton in a textile from Peru dating back 6,000 years.